abdalimran/abdalimran/README.md

 <div align="left"><img src="https://komarev.com/ghpvc/?username=abdalimran"/></div>

 ## Hi there!! <img src="https://c.tenor.com/nebZyl8oN7IAAAAi/wave-hello.gif" width="28px">
-This is Imran, born and raised in Dhaka, Bangladesh.
+This is **Imran**, born and raised in Dhaka, Bangladesh.
 I am a passionate programmer, Data Science/Machine Learning professional and a researcher.
 Predicting unknowns, discovering patterns and revealing useful insights from data excites me the most.
 I have the true passion for research, development, learning, teaching and sharing knowledge.
 I’m a diverse and rapid learner with a dynamic personality who is always desperate for knowledge and wisdom.<br>

 ## Skills
 <div>